GrahamDumpleton/wrapt/docs/examples.rst

 Examples
 ========

-At this time the **wrapt** module does not provide any bundled decorators, only the one decorator for creating other decorators.
 This document provides various examples of decorators often described elsewhere, to exhibit what can be done with decorators using the **wrapt** module, for the purpose of comparison.

 Synchronization
 ---------------